aimee-mcneil-melville/ToDo-Full-Stack/packages/charlottes-web-log-api/README.md

     ```

     **Hint:** What does the `insert` knex method return?
 How might we use that information to generate the response data shown above?

+    Rather than making a second database call to fetch the newly-created record, a more efficient approach would be to reconstruct the record based on the details given to the route, plus the information returned from the database query.
   </details>

 - [ ] Update an existing blog post